-The deadline for applying for a Training Contract is 31 December each year.
+The deadline for applying for a Training Contract is Sunday 01st October 2023.

 Where will I be based during my Training Contract?

 Our trainees are normally based in Lincoln however you may be expected to do a seat in anyone of our other offices excluding Northampton.

 Do you have a workplace scheme?

 Can I apply for a Training Contract if I haven’t studied law at University?

 We welcome applications from students with degrees from all types of disciplines from a variety of Universities.
 We will also consider applications from SQE candidates as well as those following the traditional route to qualification.

 How soon do I need to apply for a Training Contract?

-We normally recruit 2 years in advance so we would expect to receive your Training Contract application before 31 December, two years’ prior to the date you would start your Training Contract.
+We normally recruit 2 years in advance so we would expect to receive your Training Contract application before Sunday 01st October, almost two years’ prior to the date you would start your Training Contract.

 What seats would I be most likely to take during my Training Contract and would I have a choice as to which seats I take?

 How long would I stay in each seat?

 This depends on the needs of the business.
 We try not to let anyone have less than three months in each area but some people stay for one full year in some of the seats.